se-edu/se-book/oopDesign/associations/multiplicity/text.md

 <tip-box>

-:package: This class diagram does not tell us multiplicities.
+{{ icon_example }} This class diagram does not tell us multiplicities.
 For exaple, how many `Calculator` objects can be associated with one `Main` object?
 How many `Main` objects can be associated with one `Calculator` object? and so on.

 <img src="{{baseUrl}}/oopDesign/associations/basic/images/ageListCalculatorPerson.png" height="100" />